New dog and cat laws are coming on 1 July 2018. Changes include compulsory microchipping and desexing.

 To find out what you need to know, please download the factsheet below or visit the Dog and Cat Management Board website.

 All dogs aged three months or over must be registered with us each year.
-The annual Dog Registration Fee is $75.
-No fee applies for blind, disability or hearing dogs that are trained and certified Disability Dogs.
+The annual Dog Registration Fee is $80.
+No fee applies for accredited assistance dog under Section 21A of the Act.
 For more information visit the Dog and Cat Management Boards Website.

 When you register your dog with us for the first time you will need to complete a Dog Registration Form.
 Please attach a copy of your driver’s licence (or proof of identification/age) and include any relevant information including copy of concession cards and any certificates i.e. Microchip, Desexing & Training.

 Please note the registered owner must be over 16 years of age.

 All dogs must be re-registered each financial year.
 Payments are to be made between 1 July and 31 August each year.

 It is the responsibility of the dog owner to ensure that their dog(s) are registered each year.

 Discounts are available for registrations upon presentation of evidence for the following:

 Please ensure your dog’s address and other details are up to date by completing a Change of Dog Registration Details Form.
 We must be notified if: